JMDays/Data-Analysis-Projects/README.md

 __Explanation of steps:__ The first set of steps was to clean and arrange the data.
 There were some irregularities, namely the values that should be in one column X were divided between column X and column X +1.
 The table was continuously altered in order to achieve that lastly, the data could be analysed.

-Finnaly, it was possible to extract some information regarding the dataset, namely the most sold products by territory, which clients  purchased the most in quantity terms, among others.
+Finnaly, it was possible to extract some information regarding the dataset, such as:

+__Top 5 customers in terms of total purchase value:__ Euro Shopping Channel, Mini Gifts Distributors Ltd, "Australian Collectors Co.", Muscle Machine Inc and La Rochelle Gifts.
+__Which product has the highest profit margin?:__  Product S24_1937 (Vintage Cars) __Which city has the highest number of orders?__ Madid __Which quarter had the best sales performance?__ Q4 from 2004 __ Which productlines had the higues value in Sales durign 2005 in each territory?__ The productline "Classic Cars" had the greatest value of Sales in EMEA and USA.
+IN APAC, it was 'Vintage Cars"